DORTROX/RADIO-BOTS-DISCORD.JS/README.md

 # RADIO-BOTS-DISCORD.JS

-A live radio bot to keep it the server little attractive and flexible.
+A live radio bot to keep the server little attractive and flexible.

-Just set Few things in code
+Just set few things up in the code

 ![image](https://user-images.githubusercontent.com/78467470/133436619-dfba4ad3-de6b-46db-af85-c3d544e3dab6.png)

  # Log channels

- For simple Greeting message when a user join join vc along with the bot.
+ For a simple nice greeting message, when a user join vc along with the bot.

  # Voice channel